pmem/pmdk/INSTALL.md

 The following packages are required only by selected PMDK components or features:

-PMDK depends on libndctl to support RAS features.
+PMDK depends on libndctl and libdaxctl to support RAS features.
 It is possible to disable this support by passing `NDCTL_ENABLE=n` to `make`, but we strongly discourage users from doing that.
 Disabling NDCTL strips PMDK from ability to detect hardware failures, which may lead to silent data corruption.